Sign Up for a Free Account

 Historical note and terminology

-“Throughout nature, infection without disease is the rule rather than the exception” (62) is a statement appropriate to certain primary, latent, and recurrent herpetic syndromes.
+“Throughout nature, infection without disease is the rule rather than the exception” (65) is a statement appropriate to certain primary, latent, and recurrent herpetic syndromes.
 The term "herpes" was first used in ancient Greece for migratory (creeping or crawling) skin lesions.
-The ancient Greek historian Herodotus labeled mouth and lip ulcers during fever "herpes febrilis" (145; 233).
-Shakespeare referred to recurrent herpes simplex virus labial lesions in Romeo and Juliet (235).
+The ancient Greek historian Herodotus labeled mouth and lip ulcers during fever "herpes febrilis" (153; 246).
+Shakespeare referred to recurrent herpes simplex virus labial lesions in Romeo and Juliet (248).
 In the 1700s, the French royal court physician introduced genital herpes infections in the medical literature (09).

-Transmissibility was established by passage of material from human lip and genital lesions to cornea or abraded skin of rabbits.
-CNS transmission was demonstrated when Goodpasture showed that material from herpes labialis lesions inoculated onto scarified rabbit cornea produced encephalitis (84).
-Herpes simplex virus was isolated from a case of encephalitis in 1941 (201), and two antigenic types of herpes simplex virus (HSV) were recognized in 1968 (158).
-It is estimated that HSV-1 and HSV-2 diverged 6 to 8 million years ago (229).
-Viral typing distinguished herpes simplex virus type 1 (HSV-1), which mainly was responsible for infections “above the belt,” from herpes simplex virus type 2 (HSV-2), which was primarily responsible for infections “below the belt.”
-Later studies, however, have shown either virus can infect the mouth, genital tract, or brain.
+Transmissibility was established by the passage of material from human lip and genital lesions to the cornea or abraded skin of rabbits.
+CNS transmission was demonstrated when Goodpasture showed that material from herpes labialis lesions inoculated onto scarified rabbit cornea produced encephalitis (88).
+Herpes simplex virus was isolated from a case of encephalitis in 1941 (212), and two antigenic types of herpes simplex virus were recognized in 1968 (167).
+It is estimated that HSV-1 and HSV-2 diverged 6 to 8 million years ago (242).
+Viral typing distinguished HSV-1, which was mainly responsible for infections “above the belt,” from HSV-2, primarily responsible for infections “below the belt.”
+Later studies, however, have shown that either virus can infect the mouth, genital tract, or brain.

 At present, eight herpesviruses are known causes of human disease.
 They are herpes simplex virus types 1 and 2, varicella-zoster virus, cytomegalovirus, human herpesvirus-6 and -7, Epstein-Barr virus, and Kaposi sarcoma virus (human herpesvirus-8).
 HSV-2 causes a lifelong genital viral infection characterized by high rates of clinical and subclinical reactivation in genital mucosa and risk of sexual transmission.
-Although HSV-2-associated syndromes such as meningitis may have been under-recognized in the past, now widespread use of polymerase chain reaction amplification of herpes simplex virus DNA has expanded recognized spectrum of HSV-2-related infections of the CNS.
-Advances in laboratory detection, together with epidemiologic and pathogenesis studies, have enhanced understanding of acquisition of infection, natural history of disease, and strategies for prevention.
+Although HSV-2-associated syndromes such as meningitis may have been under-recognized in the past, now widespread use of polymerase chain reaction amplification of herpes simplex virus DNA has expanded the recognized spectrum of HSV-2-related infections of the CNS.
+Advances in laboratory detection, together with epidemiologic and pathogenesis studies, have enhanced the understanding of infection acquisition, natural history of disease, and strategies for prevention.

 This is an article preview.